ghostop14/gr-symbolrate/README.md

 Also, the valid_min and valid_max parameters discussed below should be leveraged to get the most accurate results.
 Once you start to see an average form, remember that back-to-back 1's or 0's will show up as transitions at 1/2 the actual rate.
-So once you see the average forming, it's recommended that you set the valid_min to about 0.7*long_avg and the valid_max at 1.3*long_avg.
+So once you see the average forming, it's recommended that you set the valid_min to about 0.7 x long_avg and the valid_max at 1.3 x long_avg.
 This will act like a filter on the results and help narrow in on a more accurate average the next pass.

 If you're feeding the grc with an IQ file and you put it on repeat, remember that as it trails off the end